 - A recognition that dying with dignity is as much a goal of care as healing and health promotion.

-- Education: The committee will facilitate ongoing education regarding current biomedical ethical issues and concerns.
+The committee facilitates ongoing education regarding current biomedical ethical issues and concerns.

-- Consultation: The committee will serve as a source of recommendations and ideas for resolution of ethical issues and conflicts within the Faith Regional Health Services organization and for resolution of ethical conflicts in specific hospital cases upon request.
+The committee serves as a source of recommendations and ideas for a resolution of ethical issues and conflicts within Faith Regional and for a resolution of ethical conflicts in specific hospital cases upon request.

-- Policy Development and Change: The committee will be actively involved in the development and review of organizational policies and guidelines regarding ethical issues in patient care.
+The committee is actively involved in the development and review of organizational policies and guidelines regarding the ethical issues in inpatient care.

-- Awareness of Ethical Issues: The committee will promote an awareness of ethical issues related to health care on an ongoing basis.
+The committee promotes awareness of ethical issues related to healthcare on an ongoing basis throughout the organization.

 - Nursing Services

 - Active Medical Staff